dellanox/alx-pre_course/0x01-git/README.md

 Just to be sure its not empty.
-Updated
+Updated.